nikist97/Python-DataStructures/README.md

 queue.replace_priority(element, priority) # replaces the given element's priority with the new priority argument
 # raises TypeError if type(priority) is not int
-# raises TypeError if priority_queue.type() is not None and is different than the type of the given element
+# raises TypeError if queue.type() is not None and is different than the type of the given element
 # raises KeyError if the element is not contained in the queue
 # in this implementation duplicated priorities are allowed, hence no elements will be ignored even if there is already
 # an element assigned to the new priority